 What is a Scrum Master?

-The Scrum Master is one of the three roles featured in Scrum agile method, including the Product Owner and the team, and is also involved in other frameworks and agile methodologies.
+The Scrum Master is one of the 3 roles featured in Scrum agile method, including the Product Owner and the team.

 According to the Agile Scrum Guide by Ken Schwaber and Jeff Sutherland: « The Scrum Master is responsible for promoting and supporting Scrum.
 To do so, Scum Masters help everyone understand Scrum theory practices, rules and values.
 The Scrum Master is a servant-leader for the Scrum Team who also helps those outside the Scrum team understand which of their interactions with the Scrum Team are helpful and which aren’t.
 The Scrum Master helps everyone change these interactions to maximize the value created by the Scrum Team ».

 In other words, a Scrum Master is a team leader; they can be described as the guarantor of projects’ successful execution.
 But watch out!
 Before getting into details, let’s clear up any confusion about what a Scrum Master is and what they are not.

 - A manager

 - A mother

 - Someone compelled to take up this role